bhrott/react-native-masked-text/README.md

 		// Ex: if you input 40/02/1990 30:20:20, it will return false
 		//	   because in this case, the day and the hour is invalid. let valid = this.refs['myDateText'].isValid();

+		// get converted value.
+Using type=datetime, it returns the moment object.
+		// If it's using type=money, it returns a Number object. let rawValue = this.refs['myDateText'].getRawValue();
 	}

 	render() {